-- means the presence of cancer which meets the R definition above and a diagnosis of any of the following: - cancer classified as a TNM Group Stage III or above - cancer classified as FIGO Stage III or above - malignant brain tumour Grade III or above - Hodgkin's Disease classified as Ann-Arbor Stage III or above - non-Hodgkin's lymphoma classified as Ann-Arbor Stage III or above - chronic lymphocytic leukaemia classified as Binet Stage C or Rai Stage III or above - chronic myeloid leukaemia requiring bone marrow transplant - acute lymphoblastic or acute myeloid leukaemia cardiomyopathy
+- means the presence of cancer which meets the TB definition above and a diagnosis of any of the following: - Cancer classified as a TNM Group Stage III or above - Cancer classified as FIGO stage III or above - Malignant brain tumour Grade III or above - Hodgkin's Disease classified as Ann-Arbor Stage III or above - · Non-Hodgkin's Lymphoma classified as Ann-Arbor Stage III or above - Chronic Lymphocytic Leukaemia classified as Binet Stage C or Rai Stage III or above - Chronic Myeloid Leukaemia requiring bone marrow transplant - Acute Lymphoblastic or Acute Myeloid Leukaemia cardiomyopathy

-- means impaired ventricular function of variable aetiology, resulting in permanent and irreversible physical impairment to the degree of at least Class 3 of the New York Heart Association classification - means impaired ventricular function of variable aetiology which meets the definition above and results in permanent and irreversible left ventricular ejection fraction of less than 40% whilst on ongoing optimal therapy for a minimum of six months.
-Ejection fraction must be measured two times at least six months apart.
+- means impaired ventricular function of variable TR - aetiology, resulting in permanent and irreversible - кс physical impairment to the degree of at least Class 3 of the New York Heart Association classification - of cardiac impairment. - means impaired ventricular function of variable aetiology which meets the r definition above and results in permanent and irreversible left ventricular ejection fraction of less than 40% whilst on ongoing optimal therapy for a minimum of six months.
+Ejection fraction must be measured two times at least 6 months apart.